 Local & Sustainable - Healing Herbs - Ethical Wildcrafting - Joy

 In 2016, Cameron worked with Swift River Farm, and learned much of the work and play involved in running a market produce farm and CSA (community supported agriculture) operation.
 She started making value-added products like jams, salves, lip balm, and tinctures with some of the herbs and fruit that she gathered in the wild and grew on the farm.
 She and her partner bought a beautiful piece of land that will eventually be the growing location of many of the ingredients for Sweet Belly's products.
-See the story on our blog.
+See the story of the property on our blog.

-In 2017, there was still much to help out with at Swift River Farm, but big changes were happening at Sweet Belly Farm.
-Cameron was busy making new products like herbal bath salts, many different kinds of jams and jellies, new salves, lip balms, and massage oils.
+In 2017 and 2018, there was still much to help out with at Swift River Farm, but big changes were happening at Sweet Belly Farm.
+Cameron was busy making new products like herbal bath salts, and expanding into different kinds of jams and jellies.
 Some of the herbs she grew and gathered were dedicated to blends of herbal tea, while others were infused into oil for the best kind of herbal skincare.
-On the property, the future home of Sweet Belly Farm, Cameron and her partner Tim built a garden fence and put in important infrastructure like an irrigation well.
-We can't wait for 2018 and to start growing herbs and fruit trees at our new location!
+On the property, the future home of Sweet Belly Farm, we (Cameron and partner Tim) built a garden fence, put in an irrigation well, and planted fruit trees.

 Fast forward to the fall of 2021, Sweet Belly Farm was able to start growing herbs on our own land.
 We used lasagna gardening technique to build the soil in raised garden beds built above the stony soil.
 Read about this technique on our blog here.
 We are happily harvesting the first of our own fruit and herbs from our property this year, and working towards expanding our pollinator habitat and perennial growing areas bit by bit.
 Read more about our values here.